-Ford Vox, M.D., is a board-certified physical medicine and rehabilitation physician with additional subspecialty board certification in brain injury medicine.
+Ford Vox, M.D., is the medical director of the Disorders of Consciousness Program at Shepherd Center.
+He is a board-certified physical medicine and rehabilitation physician with additional subspecialty board certification in brain injury medicine.
 He joined Shepherd Center’s medical staff in 2012 as a staff physiatrist in the Brain Injury Program.

 Dr. Vox treats inpatients in the Shepherd Center Brain Injury Rehabilitation Program.
 He came to Shepherd Center from New England Rehabilitation Hospital in Woburn, Mass., where he served as medical director of that hospital’s brain injury rehabilitation program.
 He was also a clinical assistant professor at Tufts University School of Medicine in Boston.